nmshd/documentation/_docs_use-cases/use-case-consumption-delete-a-repositoryattribute.md

 - All predecessors of the RepositoryAttribute will be deleted.
 - If the RepositoryAttribute was succeeded, the `succeeds` property of the successor will be set to undefined.
 - If there are shared copies of the RepositoryAttribute, the `shareInfo.sourceAttribute` of those own shared Attributes and their predecessors will be set to undefined.
-- If shared copies of the RepositoryAttribute were succeeded, the `succeeds` property of their successors will be set to undefined.

 ## On Failure